wcarhart/willcarh.art-v1/contributing.md

 Are you *absolutely* sure you want to push to production? yes
 ```
 16. Test the changes in _prod_.
 If any tests fail, return to **Step 1**.
+17. Close the story in the backlog on [Trello](https://trello.com/b/glDTHpCJ/willcarhart).